 They are an appropriate Slow Town symbol for us and that should encourage us to consciously take measures to protect the species whilst letting them remain the wild creatures they are, and free as they’re meant to be.
 They are common in many gardens and unoccupied plots especially on the Island - a residential suburb of Sedgefield.

-Sedgefield has a Tortoise Rescue Squad made up of about 30 volunteers.
+Sedgefield has a Tortoise Rescue Squad of Island Conservancy volunteers.
 A building contractor can contact one of them,

 48 hours before clearing a plot for development so that a team can be assembled to comb the area and remove any residing tortoises to a safe location.
 They can also be contacted about any tortoise needing help.

 In March 2007 Goolwa, Australia became the first non European town to be affiliated to Cittaslow International.
 Situated at the mouth of Australia’s greatest river, the Murray, this beautiful town is steeped in Aboriginal stories and unique riverboat history.